 On sustaining Dayshape’s growth, Bone concludes, “The key to our continued growth is the passion of the team.
 We are all extremely proud of the successes we have achieved together for our customers.”

-With over 50,000 users across 20 countries and four continents, including numerous global top 10 accounting firms, Dayshape is leading the way in resource management software innovation.
+With over 51,000 global users across 20 countries, including two of the Big Four accounting firms, Dayshape is leading the way in resource and engagement management software innovation.

-Get in touch with our team to explore what AI-powered scheduling can do for your firm.
+Get in touch with our team to explore what AI-powered planning can do for your firm.

 In this press release references to “Deloitte” are references to one or more of Deloitte Touche Tohmatsu Limited (“DTTL”) a UK private company limited by guarantee, and its network of member firms, each of which is a legally 10 separate and independent entity.
 Please see deloitte.com/about for a detailed description of the legal structure of DTTL and its member firms.
 Deloitte LLP is a subsidiary of Deloitte NSE LLP, which is a member firm of DTTL, and is among the UK’s leading professional services firms.
 The information contained in this press release is correct at the time of going to press.

 The Deloitte UK Technology Fast 50 is one of the UK’s foremost technology award programmes.
 Now in its 24th year, it is a ranking of the country’s 50 fastest-growing technology companies, based on revenue growth over the last four years.
 The UK Fast 50 awards are all about growth driven by leading intellectual property and are a celebration of innovation and entrepreneurship.
 Previous winners have come from across the UK, are both large and small, and included some of the most dynamic players in all areas of technology, from IoT to BioTech, digital media technology to life sciences, FinTech to software and clean energy to telecommunications.
 For more information visit www.fast50.co.uk